 On June 14, 2020, Mr. Moriarty and Mr. Pandit had a discussion with representatives of NMV, including Mr. Fauser.
 Mr. Fauser reiterated NMV's views regarding certain issues related to the Company's business, strategies, financial performance and corporate governance.
 Mr. Fauser also expressed his opinion regarding Institutional Shareholder Services Inc.'s ("ISS") ranking of the Company and his understanding that ISS would recommend voting against the Company's director nominees at the 2020 annual meeting.
 Mr. Moriarty and Mr. Pandit questioned Mr. Fauser's assertions about the position of ISS and noted that the Company had not disclosed its nominees for the current election or even made any final decisions and had not as of yet had any engagement with ISS on the topic.
 Mr. Fauser rephrased his position and indicated that it was simply his belief that ISS would recommend against the Company's nominees.
-Mr. Moriarty and Mr. Pandit thanked Mr. Fauser and his colleagues for their time and input and concluded by noting that the Company values input from all of its stockholders.
+Mr. Moriarty and Mr. Fauser and his colleagues for their time and input and concluded by noting that the Company values input from all of its stockholders.

 Also on June 14, 2020, the Board and the Nominating Committee held meetings, together with members of management and advisors, to consider potential new director candidates and the recent discussions with NMV.
-After due consideration, and in accordance with the Company's corporate governance policies, the Nominating Committee unanimously determined that Mr. Fauser and Mr. Chintamaneni idd not have the extensive public company C-suite senior executive or board-level experience and other qualifications which they were seeking in new director candidates.
-In addition, the Committee noted that Mr. Chintamaneni's executive experience was in the BFGI space which both NMV and the Company had separately concluded was a sector that the Company should seek to expand beyond.
+After due consideration, and in accordance with the Company's corporate governance policies, the Nominating Committee unanimously determined that Mr. Fauser and Mr. Chintamaneni did not have the extensive public company C-suite senior executive or board-level experience and other qualifications which they were seeking in new director candidates.
+In addition, the Committee noted that Mr. Chintamaneni's executive experience was in the BFSI space which both NMV and the Company had separately concluded was a sector that the Company should seek to expand beyond.
 As a result, the Committee concluded that it was not in the best interests of the Company and its stockholders to grant NMV's demand for Mr. Fauser and Mr. Chintamaneni to be added to the Board.
 During these meetings, the Nominating Committee also officially considered the candidacy of Mr. Neemuchwala.
-The Board and the Nominating Committee noted Mr. Neemuchwala's extensive public company senior executive and board-level experience and determined that he possessed the skill set sought by the Company and would provide valuable insight as the Company continued to focus on creating value for stockholders.
+The Board and the Nominating Committee also efficially considered the candidacy of Mr. Neemuchwala.
+The Board and the Nominating Committee determined to pursue Mr. Neemuchwala to join the Board.
+The Board again discussed stockholders.
 The Board and the Nominating Committee determined to pursue Mr. Neemuchwala to join the Board.
 The Board again discussed steps that could be taken to resolve the issues with NMV, including inviting NMV into the process to vet Mr. Neemuchwala's candidacy and proposing to add an additional independent director candidate mutually acceptable to NMV and the Board.
 The Committee also noted that it was anticipated that one of our long-standing directors was not going to stand for re-election at the 2020 annual meeting.